 Currently, this basin is the Wiwa territory of the department of Magdalena and represents almost 10% of the totality of the Wiwa people of the Sierra Nevada de Santa Marta, it also represents the political, cultural and educational center for this part of the Sierra.

-Finally, the traditional educational center Kalabangága, a place located more than 2,000 meters above the level of the more, is a center that only forms the Mamos, a sacred site for the Wiwa people, it is a place to make payments and rituals for the sanitation of the territory and the people, for This represents a place of great importance.
+Lastly, the Kalabangága traditional education centerIt is a place located more than 2,000 meters above sea level, it is a center that only forms the Mamos, a sacred place for the Wiwa people, it is a place to make payments and rituals for the sanitation of the territory and the people, therefore it represents a place of great importance.

 At present, projects are being developed with the Colombian government and with the support of local and international foundations, indigenous and territorial organizations, environmental protection processes are being carried out, with emphasis on the ancestral knowledge that still survives in these millenary cultures.

-Besides, the Gotsezhy indigenous community It is a Wiwa population that still preserves its language, its culture, its customs and ways of life, all these characteristics of this town are available to our travelers, so that they can be main actors and interact with this native indigenous culture of the Sierra Nevada de Santa Marta.
+In addition, the indigenous community of Gotsezhy is a Wiwa population that still preserves its language, culture, customs and way of life, all these characteristics of this people are available to our travelers, so that they can be the main actors and interact with this native indigenous culture of the Sierra Nevada.

 Did you like this article?